 Paradise is calling – will you answer?
-If you’re planning a trip to Hawaii and are curious what to pack for Hawaii, you’re in the right place.
+If you’re planning a Hawaiian vacation and are curious what to pack for Hawaii, you’re in the right place.
 While there are some small but important considerations depending on your Hawaii travel plans, it’s not hard to pack for Hawaii – I promise!

-Here’s a list of what to pack to Hawaii that skips the obvious stuff (duh, you need a swimsuit and shorts) and gets right to those must-bring but might-forget items.
+Here’s a list of what to pack to Hawaii that skips the obvious stuff (duh, you need a swimsuit and pair of shorts) and gets right to those must-bring but might-forget items.

 Quick Hawaii Travel Tips

 Before I launch into my list of things to pack for Hawaii, there are a few quick topics to discuss.

 The General Climate in Hawaii

 Hawaii is tropical.
 You already know this, right?
 You’re planning a trip to that tropical paradise, after all!

-What this means is that temperatures in Hawaii are usually between 70°F-85°F throughout the year.
+What this means is that temperatures in Hawaii are warm weather, usually between 70°F-85°F throughout the year.
 This does vary a bit, but in general, you can plan for hot weather.

 You can also plan for humid weather: average humidity ranges between 65-75% all year long.
 It can get downright muggy during the rainy season (detailed below).

 The Best Time of Year to Visit Hawaii

-Lucky for all of us, temperature and weather in Hawaii are pretty consistent throughout the year.
+Lucky for all of us, Hawaii’s weather and temperature are pretty consistent throughout the year.
 That’s what makes it such a great destination!
 That said, the best months to visit Oahu are April, May, September, and October.
-During these months, the weather is better, the water is warmer, the crowds are (slightly) lesser, and you can sometimes snag flight deals.
-December through March is the rainy season.
+During these warmer months, the weather is better, the water is warmer, the crowds are (slightly) lesser, and you can sometimes snag flight deals.
+The winter months, December through March, is the rainy season.

 The Different Hawaiian Islands

-While the Hawaiian Islands are all similar, they do vary a bit in landscape, activities, and climate:
+While the Hawaiian Islands are all similar, they do vary a bit in landscape, types of activities, and climate: